Updated January 2021

 5. How to save water with a single flush toilet

 If you have a toilet pre-dating dual flush, you can use a lot of water unnecessarily.
-Simply fill a 1.5l plastic bottle and pop that in the cistern.
-That way you’ll reduce the amount of water in the cistern, and how much you flush each time.
-This can save you up to eight litres per flush!
+Simply fill up a 1.5L plastic bottle or 2L milk bottle and place it in the cistern.
+That way, you’ll reduce the amount of water filling the cistern, and how much you flush each time.
+The amount of water this saves you per flush will add up really quickly!

 6. Water your garden early and late

 By watering early or late in the day, you drastically reduce the amount of evaporation.
 This is particularly important during summer when we have very long hot days, and sprinkler and hose pipe pans are enforced by your council.